Gohad: Demographics

 As of 2001 India census, Gohad had a population of 45,194.
 Males constitute 55% of the population and females 45%.
 Gohad has an average literacy rate of 57%, lower than the national average of 59.5%: male literacy is 68%, and female literacy is 44%.
 In Gohad, 17% of the population is under 6 years of age.

 District Demand

-Gohad is a big tehsil, its area and population all are as per the eligibility of a district, the local people keep raising demand to make Godhad the district headquarters.
-For which a memorandum has been submitted to the Chief Minister.

-Malanpur industrial area is located in Gohad itself, which provides it economic strength, there is a demand to create a new district by combining Gormi, Mau, Porsa and Gohad tehsils.
+Gohad is a big tehsil, and the local people keep raising demands to make Godhad the district headquarters, for which a memorandum has been submitted to the Chief Minister.
+The Malanpur industrial area is located in Gohad.
+There is a demand to create a new district by combining Gormi, Mau, Porsa and Gohad tehsils.

 Transportation

-Gohad town is well connected with road and rail.
+Gohad is well connected by road and rail.

-Gwalior - Bhind - Etawa road passing through gohad, it's connected it from major nearby City's.
-Daily bus service available in the town.

-Gwalior - Itawa link rail line passing from gohad, Gohad Road Railway Station is major Railway Station on the root, many passenger and express train halts in the station.
+Gwalior - Bhind - Etawa road passes through Gohad and daily bus services are available.
+The Gwalior - Itawa link rail line passes through Gohad via Gohad Road Railway Station.